- 601 Providence Park Drive, Suite O, Mobile, Alabama,36695 251-650-5437

 - Deep creases in the cheeks and marionette lines

 - Fatty tissue in the neck with loss of definition

 Who should avoid a Lower Face-Lift?

 - A lower face-lift is contraindicated when the risk of injury and complication exceeds the expected benefit of the procedure.
 You must discuss your complete medical history and risk factors with your cosmetic surgeon before the procedure.
 It is also recommended that you have a complete physical and the approval of your primary care doctor.
 The following conditions could warrant the avoidance of any face-lift procedure:

 - If you are taking blood any thinners such as Coumadin or Plavix, you run the risk of bleeding after the procedure.
 If it is not safe for you to temporarily go off these medications, then you should not have facelift surgery.

 - Medical conditions that cause abnormal bleeding or those that prevent or delay healing (i.e. poorly controlled diabetes) are probably contraindications to cosmetic surgery.

-- If you have a tendency to gain or lose weight, your face-lift procedure may possibly not last long.
+- If you have a tendency to gain or lose weight, your face-lift procedure could not last long.

 - Smoking increases the risk of skin loss after a face-lift.
-Smokers may possibly be restricted to a limited procedure due to the risk of poor healing.
+Smokers could be restricted to a limited procedure due to the risk of poor healing.

 What can you expect from a Lower Face-Lift?